Masked crimson tanager: Taxonomy and systematics

-The masked crimson tanager was first described by German naturalist Johann Baptist von Spix in 1825.
-Its species name is derived from the Latin words niger "black", and gularis "throated".
-It is one of nine species of brightly coloured tanagers of the genus Ramphocelus.
+The masked crimson tanager was formally described by German naturalist Johann Baptist von Spix in 1825 with the binomial Tanagra nigrogularis.
+It is now one of eight species of brightly colored tanagers in the genus Ramphocelus.
 Mitochondrial DNA evidence indicates its closest relative is the crimson-backed tanager (R. dimidiatus), and the two split around 800,000 years ago.
+Its specific epithet is derived from the Latin words niger "black", and gularis "throated".